Capitals extend run of dominance against Sabres

 Washington improved to 4-0-1 against Buffalo this season.
 The Capitals have dominated the rivalry in recent years, posting a 16-2-2 record against the Sabres dating back to March 2015.

-After struggling through a four-game losing streak the was interrupted by a weeklong COVID-19 hiatus, the Capitals have won their past two games.
+After struggling through a four-game losing streak that was interrupted by a weeklong COVID-19 hiatus, the Capitals have won their past two games.

 Victor Olofsson recorded a power-play goal in the third period for Buffalo's only score of the game.